tcollins6049/bluetooth_hive_connect/docs/Bluetooth.md

   - *capture_duration_seconds*: Variable on Raspberry Pi, determines how long the Pi records data at each interval.
 Ex. ) 60 means that it records for 60 seconds.

   Example:) If *capture_interval = 300* and *capture_duration = 60*, this means at time 0-59, the Appmais process will be recording therefore we shouldn't run certain functions.
 But at times 60-299, the Appmais process is not recording therefore we can run those functions.

-## BLEManagerSingleton.ts
-File used to manage a single instance of the BLEManager.
-This is needed throughout the application to perform various bluetooth operations.